 Figure 4: Mean Plots of Efficiency of Professionals

-The mean plots of the efficiency of professionals can be observed in figure four, where the highest efficiency is observed at the 7th scale concerning medical error reporting.
+The mean plots of the efficiency of professionals can be observed in Figure four, where the highest efficiency is observed at the 7th scale concerning medical error reporting.
 On the contrary, the lowest professional efficiency is observed in the fifth scale concerning the mean value.

 Specifically, in this section, the six hospitals mentioned earlier have conducted the evaluation.